Tomasz Gudzowaty: Career

 In 2018, he was awarded a Doctor of Arts in Film, Photography & Media from Krzysztof Kieślowski Film School of University of Silesia in Katowice, Poland.
+In February 2025, he was appointed full professor in the field of art.

 Style

 Gudzowaty's style was described as very individual and highly elaborated aesthetically, prompting questions about the limits of classic photography and the new creative possibilities of the medium.
 Most of his projects have been done in black and white, in the form of photo essays consisting usually of twelve images.
 As a sport photographer, he couples his interest in the metaphysics of sport with social awareness.
 Among the artists who influenced him most, he frequently names Sebastião Salgado.

 In 2007 Gudzowaty started to use a large format camera (Linhof Master Technika) for his projects, almost completely abandoning 35mm SLR.
 The change had a direct impact on his style, favoring even more elaborated composition and playing with a shallow depth of focus.
 He has also tended to include more portraits in his subsequent projects.
 Portraiture has become a strong strand in his art, a fact that has been reflected in his newer achievements in such competitions as The Taylor Wessing Photographic Portrait Prize awarded by the National Gallery London, or Spider Black And White Photo Awards.